microsoft/amelabs/azmon-labs/README.md

 ```

 That's it! ✨ The script will automatically:
-- Deploy all Azure resources using Terraform
+- Deploy all Azure resources using Terraform and Az Cli
 - Configure monitoring agents and data collection rules
 - Set up auto-shutdown policies
 - Install simulators and forwarders